Azure-Samples/azure-health-data-and-ai-samples/samples/fhir-terminology-service-integration/README.md

 	e.
 Policy is added to API operation in inbound processing as shown:
 		![](./images/AddPolicy4.png)

 Following the above steps and sample templates users can create more APIs, Operations and Policies as needed.

 - **Static Web App (UI) and Postman queries**

-	UI application and Postman queries use common APIM endpoint for termonology service operations and FHIR service Operations.
+	UI application and Postman queries use common APIM endpoint for terminology service operations and FHIR service Operations.

-	The UI application demonstartes $lookup ,$translate operations and $Batch Translate operations, those operations are routed to external terminology service by APIM.
+	The UI application demonstrates $lookup ,$translate operations and $Batch Translate operations, those operations are routed to external terminology service by APIM.

-	The UI Application also demonstartes operations for searching Observation resources from FHIR service and saving translated Observation resources to FHIR service, the search and save operations are routed to AHDS FHIR Service by APIM.
+	The UI Application also demonstrates operations for searching Observation resources from FHIR service and saving translated Observation resources to FHIR service, the search and save operations are routed to AHDS FHIR Service by APIM.

 	- **Postman Queries**

-	The postman queries to demonstare Common Endpoint Application (APIM) routing calls to external terminology service and AHDS FHIR Service via single endpoint are available under `FHIR & Terminology Service Integration` folder in `Fhir Collection` postman collection available in [samples](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/sample-postman-queries) repo.
+	The postman queries to demonstrate Common Endpoint Application (APIM) routing calls to external terminology service and AHDS FHIR Service via single endpoint are available under `FHIR & Terminology Service Integration` folder in `Fhir Collection` postman collection available in [samples](https://github.com/Azure-Samples/azure-health-data-services-samples/tree/main/samples/sample-postman-queries) repo.
 For Queries in this folder, we are using APIM URL as our base URL and auth token of FHIR service to authenticate requests.

 ## Setting up application locally
 ### Visual Studio